marcoplaitano/dotfiles/README.md

 + [zsh-fzf-history-search]
 + [zsh-autopair]

-![image-shell]

 ### tmux

 It uses `Ctrl+Space` as *prefix* key.
 Most of the common keybindings have also been redefined to fit my preferences.

-![image-tmux]

 ### vim

-Minimal `vimrc` configuration for occasional usage of vim instead of nvim.
+Minimal `vimrc` configuration for occasional usage of vim.

 ### vlc